avivgalula/note-taking/README.md

 # note-taking
-A note taking web application using JavaScript
+A note taking web application using vanilla js